joesan/joesan-me/content/post/misc/hev-bev-cost-comparison.md

 to electric vehicles, it is definitely an unfortunate time to buy.
 I mean it is an unfortunate time in the sense that EV is an emerging technology market, and we see new cars launched every year and with that new technology, be it the battery (solid state), or the charging speed among many others, the prices are insanely expensive.
-It will definitely take a few years until this price crazyness for EV will eventually settle and be more affordable.
+It will definitely take a few years until this price craziness for EV will eventually settle and be more affordable.

 After some extensive research, I'm finding that the EV cars offered on the market is atleast ca. 10K Euros more than what they are worthy.
 For example., a Tesla Model Y should be somewhere between 30K and 40K against what it costs now.
 This